JPLogistics/JPLogistics_C152/README.md

 BitCoin: 1LbnfyHbTrYinAmCgbXA58xh5zni34YPP9

 USDT: 0x3a6e64ba672c02f59600508d6657f4dd5a44546c

+## V0.9.71 - Hotfix! ##
+Only a small update this time, just to provide the fixes needed for V1.14.5!
+- Fixed NAVCOM Radio Stacks
+- Fixed some coding changes to internal systems
+- Corrected HourMeter & ADF Systems

 ## V0.9.7 - Restructure!
 **_Again_, sorry to be annoying!
 I have actually restructure the mod please delete the _MSFS_C152_ folder & copy the _jplogistics-c152_ folder instead!**
 I've released this update a little prematurely, I had actually wanted to fix a few more issues first, but this is a Hotfix that needed to be public ASAP!